site2site/site2site.github.io/lectures/week2/websockets.md

 ---
 ## Web Sockets

-### In 2011, the Web Socket protocol was standardized, offering a full-duplex alternative to HTTP.
+### In 2011, the Web Socket protocol was standardized, offering a full-duplex alternative to HTTP for web-based data transfer.

 *	![Full Duplex](http://imagenes.mailxmail.com/cursos/imagenes/8/9/comunicaciones-half-duplex-y-full-duplex_7898_6_1.jpg)

 ### Unlike HTTP, which is a protocol for a server to respond to requests by a client, Web Sockets opens a channel between multiple hosts allowing any of the hosts to emit messages to any of the other hosts.